anras5/anras.github.io/content/posts/go-docker.md

 # Starting web server

 All right, now that we have everything working let's start writing some code for the web server.
-We will start by creating `internal/config/config.go` file that will contain an `Application` structure which will hold application configuration.
+We will start by creating a `internal/config/config.go` file that will contain an `Application` structure which will hold application configuration.
 ```go
 package config